BLAISE ALLYSEN KEARSLEY

 [ bio

 Blaise Allysen Kearsley is a Black-biracial writer, teacher, and creative coach.
 Her writing has appeared in Catapult, Longreads, Memoir Land, The Boston Globe Book Review, Midnight Breakfast, The Nervous Breakdown, Oldster, and four anthologies including Nonwhite and Woman: 131 Micro Essays on Being in the World, and Mortified: Real Words.
 Real People.
 Real Pathetic..
-She wrote for several online outlets dating back to the early aughts that are perhaps not worth mentioning by name and probably don't even exist anymore.
-She was an artist-in-residence at the Vermont Studio Center and is currently a guest editor for Memoir Land and a contributing editor for Vestal Review, the longest running flash fiction journal on the planet.
+She wrote for several online outlets dating back to the early aughts that are perhaps not worth mentioning by name and don't even exist anymore, and she was an artist-in-residence at the Vermont Studio Center — also a very long time ago.
+Currently she is a contributing editor for Vestal Review, the longest running flash fiction journal on the planet, and an occasional guest editor for Memoir Land.

-Blaise is the creator and producer of How I Learned, a live storytelling/comedy/reading series that ran from 2009 - 2019, with shows in New York and New Orleans.
-She was a panelist at The Gotham Storytelling Festival and a storyteller at The Moth, Risk!, The Liar Show, Story Collider, The Rejection Show, Literary Death Match, Cringe, Mortified, and Oblivio.
-In one of her other lives, she used real cameras to take photographs and some of them were published in Gothamist, Playbill, Gawker, JPG, Stereobird, and New York Magazine.
+Blaise was the founder and host of How I Learned, a monthly live storytelling, comedy, reading series that had a 10-year run in New York and a short sold-out stint in New Orleans.
+She was a panelist at The Gotham Storytelling Festival and has told stories live at The Moth, Risk!, The Liar Show, Story Collider, The Rejection Show, Literary Death Match, Cringe, Mortified, and Oblivio Reading Series.
+In another one of her lives, she used real cameras to take photographs, some of were featured in Gothamist, Playbill, New York Magazine, Gawker, JPG Mag, The Morning News, and Stereobird.

-She grew up in the Northeast and is rooted in Brooklyn, but if you need her for something somewhere else, maybe she'll go there.
+She grew up in the Northeast and lives in Brooklyn, but if you need her for something somewhere else, maybe she'll go there.

 [ select writing